How do I transfer?

 A student is classified as a transfer student if he/she has previously registered at any other regionally accredited college or university, regardless of the amount of time spent in attendance or credit earned.
-In addition to the high school transcript, all courses eligible for transfer college credit must be received, evaluated, and approved by the Admission’s Office.
-All transcripts must be received within one term or no registration will be allowed for subsequent terms.
-It is important for students to have transcripts submitted as early as possible to allow evaluations to be completed before registration.
-Transcripts may be either sent directly to SUNY Sullivan from the issuing institution or be hand-delivered in a sealed envelope sealed by the issuing institution.
+All transcripts containing courses eligible for transfer college credit* must be received by the Admission’s Office.
+The Director of Registration Services reviews course descriptions (at times students may be asked to provide a course outline) for possible transfer credits.
+It is important for students to have college transcripts submitted as early as possible to allow evaluations to be completed before registration.
+Transcripts may be either sent directly to SUNY Sullivan from the issuing institution or be hand-delivered in a envelope sealed by the issuing institution.

-Transfer credit may be accepted from degree-granting institutions that are fully accredited at the collegiate level by their appropriate regional accrediting agency.* Courses from non-regionally accredited institutions may also be transferred on a case by case basis.
-Students with college credit from colleges outside the U.S. must have a course-by-course commercial evaluation from an accredited company (listed online at www.naces.org/members.htm ).
-Appeals for course evaluations should be addressed to the Dean of Student Development.
+Transfer credits may be accepted from degree-granting institutions that are fully accredited at the collegiate level by their appropriate regional accrediting agency.* Courses from non-regionally accredited institutions may also be transferred on a case by case basis.
+Students with college credits from colleges outside the U.S. must have a course-by-course commercial evaluation from an accredited company (listed online at www.naces.org/members).

 Students wishing to cross-register with another SUNY college or university must use this link.

 Criteria courses must meet in order to transfer:

 - The course title/description is similar to that of a course offered at SCCC